matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 Select the Yang UI in the list of DLUX UI applications on the left of the web UI after you log in with `admin/admin`.
-The Yang UI first spend a few moments loading modules from the controller, and will then display, in the "Module" panel, at the top part of the UI, all of the Yang modules that are available.
+The Yang UI first takes a few moments loading modules from the controller, and will then display, in the "Module" panel at the top part of the UI, all of the top level Yang modules that are available.

 For the purposes of this exercise, you should select the `network-topology rev.2013-10-21` node and click on the `+` symbol to